Qqasim222/WeatherApp-Project/README.md

 You will also see any lint errors in the console.

+## Overview

+### Real-time weather data retrieval
+Our app fetches real-time weather data for any city across the globe, providing users with the most up-to-date information available.

+### Comprehensive weather information
+Users can access both current weather conditions and detailed forecasts to plan their activities accordingly.

+### Immersive animations
+Upon launching the app and while scrolling through weather details, users are treated to visually stunning animations that enhance their experience.

+### Responsive design
+Our app is designed to adapt seamlessly to various screen sizes and devices, ensuring that users can access weather information conveniently no matter what device they're using.

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: